hakiza1/INFORMATIONAL_MUTATION/Informational-mutation-theory.md

 So the even sequence results in an informational final potential  "IFP = (2) - (2) = 0"; which is a zero-sum of two primes.

-Even sequence = sequence of paired ± units where first and last are opposite-signed primes, middle are neutral.
+Even sequence = sequence of paired ± units where first and last are geometrically opposite-signed primes, middle are neutral.

 ONE MAY NOT REALIZE IT TOO QUICKLY, BUT IF A LITTLE BIT OF ATTENTION IS PAID, THIS IS A GEOMETRIC DEMONSTRATION OF THE EULER-GOLDBACH CONJECTURE

 (Let's finally claim a geometric demonstration:"each even number greater than two represents an orbit obtained from a zero-sum of two primes +2-2=0");
 (Let's finally reiterate and reaffirm the strong Conjecture to be true:"each even number greater than two is a sum of two primes").
-CQ
+Q.E.D.